whitecube/nova-page/README.md

 ### Dependency Injection

-Alternatively, it's also possible to type-hint the current `Whitecube\NovaPage\Page\Template` in classes resolved by Laravel's [Service Container](https://laravel.com/docs/container), such as controllers. **The page needs to be loaded before** the `Page\Template` is requested, which can be easily achieved using the package's `LoadPageFromRouteName` middleware.
+Alternatively, it's also possible to type-hint the current `Whitecube\NovaPage\Page\Template` in classes resolved by Laravel's [Service Container](https://laravel.com/docs/container), such as controllers. **The page needs to be loaded before** the `Page\Template` is requested, which can be easily achieved using the package's `LoadPageForCurrentRoute` middleware.

 ```php
 use Whitecube\NovaPage\Pages\Template;